 What effect does this have on products which are already in stock?

-The suspension or withdrawal of a CE certificate only has an effect on those products which the manufacturer has not yet sold.
-Products which are already with a supplier (distributor) or health care institution can, however, still be used.
+The suspension or withdrawal of a CE certificate only has an effect on products which the manufacturer have not sold yet.
+Products which are already with a supplier (distributor) or care institution can, however, still be used.
 After all, when these products were sold by the manufacturer, the CE certificate was still valid.

-Following the suspension or withdrawal of the certificate the manufacturer is not allowed to market any new products.
+The suspension or withdrawal of the certificate means only that the manufacturer is not allowed to market any new products.